iamkdraj/iamkdraj.github.io/content/Literature/Literary Periods/The Renaissance Period (c. 1500–1660).md

 > *   **Italian (Petrarchan) Sonnet**: An **octave** (8 lines, `abbaabba`) presenting a problem, and a **sestet** (6 lines, `cdecde` or `cdcdcd`) offering a resolution.
 The turn in thought is the *volta*.
 > *   **English (Shakespearean) Sonnet**: Three **quatrains** (4 lines each) and a concluding **couplet** (2 lines).
 The rhyme scheme is `abab cdcd efef gg`.
 The final couplet often provides a witty twist.
 > *   **Spenserian Sonnet**: A variation with a linked rhyme scheme: `abab bcbc cdcd ee`.

+---

+**Summary for Quick Revision:**

+The Renaissance (c.
+1500-1660), meaning "Rebirth," marked a shift from medieval to a human-centered worldview, influenced by Humanism, the Protestant Reformation, the Age of Discovery, and the printing press.
+Key literary characteristics include a focus on humanism, nationalism, linguistic experimentation (sonnet, blank verse), and classical influence.
+Sub-periods are Elizabethan (1558-1603), Jacobean (1603-1625), Caroline (1625-1649), and Commonwealth (1649-1660).
+Elizabethan era saw the rise of drama (Shakespeare, Marlowe, Kyd, University Wits) and poetry (sonnets by Sidney, Spenser, Shakespeare).
+Jacobean era continued these trends with a darker tone, introducing Metaphysical (Donne, Herbert) and Cavalier poets.
+Caroline era saw escalating conflicts.
+The Commonwealth period closed theaters and focused on prose (Milton, Hobbes).
+The era ended with the Restoration in 1660.
+Key literary forms include Allegory, Blank Verse, Comedy of Humours, Pastoral Poetry, Revenge Tragedy, and Sonnets (Italian, English, Spenserian).